Skip to main content

 Price Oracle

 The protocol needs to know the market price of XCH in US Dollars to value the XCH deposited in collateral vaults.
-It does this by reading from an Oracle, a special singleton coin that keeps track of the XCH/USD price.
+It does this by reading from an Oracle, a singleton coin that keeps track of the XCH/USD price.
 This Oracle Price is regularly updated using price data supplied by data providers.

 Statutes Price